aswen/vim-workshop/README.md

 ### Presentation

 File called presentation/vim.odp.
 The presentation is here to support the explanations about Vim.
-It is created in Libreoffice Impress and has two different background colours: Blue for things the presenter has to tell and explain, green for exercises the participants need to do themselves.
+It is created in LibreOffice Impress and has two different background colours: Blue for things the presenter has to tell and explain, green for exercises the participants need to do themselves.
 Exercises contain a few tasks and a reference of what I explained before.

 #### Preparation